datamade/nyc-councilmatic/README.md

 In order for Solr to use the new schema file, you'll need to restart it.

+**Using Solr for more than one Councilmatic on the same server**

+If you intend to run more than one instance of Councilmatic on the same server, you'll need to take a look at [this README](solr_scripts/README.md) to make sure you're configuring things properly.

 ## Team

 * David Moore - project manager